Financial Aid Disbursement and Refunds

-Federal Financial Aid such as Pell Grants and Direct Loans will first be used to pay tuition and fees and other allowable charges at CCC.
+Financial Aid will first be used to pay tuition and fees and other allowable charges at CCC.
 Remaining money is refunded to the student.
 When financial aid is more than the amount owed to CCC the student will receive a direct deposit or a refund check in the mail for the difference.
-When financial aid is less than monies owed to CCC the student must pay the difference to the CCC cashier.
+When financial aid is less than monies owed to CCC the student must pay the difference to CCC.

-- Making Satisfactory Academic Progress (SAP) at CCC.
+- Be making Satisfactory Academic Progress (SAP) at CCC.